-SQlab was the first bicycle manufacturer to develop the saddle width system for measuring the sit bones and calculating the optimum saddle width.
+SQlab was the first components manufacturer to develop the saddle width system for measuring the sit bones and calculating the optimum saddle width.

 Sit bone measurement